Waveguide QED toolboxes for universal quantum matter: Discussion

-The exact method of the ground-state preparation is highly dependent on the target model and is beyond the scope of the present work.
-For example, there is an important open question whether the Kagome model we introduced above possesses a gapped or gapless chiral spin liquid.
-Considering that our platform would likely be confined to a few tens of spins in the near future, real-time tunable sideband matrices may be combined with optimal control theory to prepare the ground state of highly complex Hamiltonians \cite{Poggi2016}.
-Beyond the objective of mapping the ground-state phase diagram, our platform also can be utilized to elucidate out-of-equilibrium behaviors through local and global quenches of a highly nonlocal time-dependent Hamiltonian $\hat{H} (t)$.
+In the waveguide QED simulator, the correlated Lamb shift in the PCW generates mechanical interaction between the external motional states of the trapped atoms.
+In turn, the Bogoliubov phonons are exploited as a quantum bus for mediating the universal Hamiltonian.
+Compared to other networked quantum architectures, the PCW allows a versatile control over both the dissipative loss and coherent dispersion (single-particle band structure) of such a bus.
+The figure of merit $\mathcal{F}$ provides a natural scaling parameter for the coherence-to-dissipation ratio of the simulator.
+In the reactive regime, $\mathcal{F}\sim m_e\exp({L_d/L_c}) \gg 1$ exponentially improves with longer device length $L_d$ for a given photon mass $m_e$.
+As an example, in Appendix \ref{Appendix_SPCWsection}, we numerically simulate the Green's function $G_\text{1D}(\hat{{x}}_i,\hat{{x}}_j)$ and find $\mathcal{F}\sim 10^4$ for the Silicon Nitride SPCW structure.

-Waveguide QED provides a unique playground for neutral atoms, in which light, motion and spin are all intertwined by the quantum vacuum of the underlying dielectric lattice.
-With engineered coupling between the quantum fluid of phonons and the atomic spins in 1D PCWs, we have provided the programmable quantum optics toolkits for cold atoms to create an arbitrary synthetic quantum spin network.
-With real-time control over the sidebands, our approach can be applied for universal adiabatic quantum computation with QMA-complete 2-local Hamiltonians \cite{Biamonte2008}.
-An interesting extension of our work is to consider universal quantum computation with time-independent Hamiltonian in the spirit of continuous-time quantum cellular automata and Hamiltonian quantum computation \cite{Nagaj2008,Vollbrecht2008}.
-The conceptual method for realizing universal $2$-local Hamiltonians can be translated to other physical systems, such as superconducting qubits coupled to microwave photonic crystals.
+Waveguide QED offers a unique playground for neutral atoms, in which light, motion and spin are all intertwined by the electromagnetic vacuum of the dielectric.
+By engineering the coupling between the phononic superfluid and the atomic spins, we have provided an analogue framework for simulating universal quantum matter with cold atoms.
+Such a simulator can be applied for universal quantum computation with continuous-time quantum cellular automata and Hamiltonian quantum computation \cite{Biamonte2008,Nagaj2008,Vollbrecht2008}.
+Our waveguide QED simulator utilizes largely non-interacting phonons with $L_c\gg x_0$.
+In the limit $L_c\simeq x_0$, the kinetic term of the extended Bose-Hubbard model $\hat{H}_{\text{M}}$ is constrained by the density-density interaction.
+Under such local gauge symmetries, complex lattice gauge theories beyond truncated quantum link models can emerge from the coherent coupling between the spin matter and fluctuating gauge phonons, renormalizing ordinary non-interacting matter to quantum field theories with the waveguide dielectric.

-Our waveguide QED simulator utilizes largely non-interacting, delocalized phonons to mediate the effective spin-spin interaction with $L_c\gg x_0$.
-More generally, $\hat{H}_{\text{M}}$ constitutes a long-ranged extended Bose-Hubbard model in the limit $L_c\simeq x_0$.
-We will explore the possibility to create phononic gauge constraints.
-Remarkably, such a gauge constraint can be imposed by the long-range density-density phononic interactions with highly localized atom-field bound states.
-Highly-entangled renormalized quantum matter may emerge from lattices of cold atoms coupled to the fluctuating gauge phonons with lattice gauge theory beyond the quantum link models.